 Plymouth State University’s Award for Excellence in Faculty Service is awarded to the faculty member who best exemplifies the goal of balanced and sustained service that has had a quality impact on the campus, the faculty member’s profession, or the broader community.
 The recipient of this Award will exemplify dedication and sustained service, as suggested in PSU’s motto, Ut Prosim (that I may serve).

 Voting members of the faculty with five or more years of service at PSU.
 Faculty may not self-nominate.
 (There is no limit on the number of times an individual may receive this award.
 However after receiving the award, there will be a five year waiting period for future eligibility).

 The following people are currently ineligible: John Krueckeberg, Mary Cornish, Paul Rogalus, Eric Hoffman, and Ann McClellan.

 Award recipients must demonstrate evidence of continuing service to the University, his/her profession, or the broader community.
 Service must exceed the work generally considered to be part of a faculty member’s basic professional obligations.
 The scope of the service may extend over several years and must be geared toward affecting positive change.

 Nominations will be solicited from all constituencies of the campus community.

-Nominations must be submitted electronically by noon on Wednesday, March 26, 2014 using this link:
+Nominations must be submitted electronically by 5pm on Monday, March 20, 2017 using this link: